3StrandTech/Packet-Tracer-Networking/README.md

 <h2> Project Overview </h2>

-A simple network project demonstrating a basic network with three PCs connected to a switch with a router connected to the switch.
+A network project demonstrating a network with three PCs connected to a switch with a router connected to the switch.
 The router will function as a DHCP server with a pool of IP addresses to hand out to the PCs.

 <h2> Project Objective </h2>